Hamaad-Siddiqui/react-instagram-feed/README.md

 ### Errors

-If you dont see anything check the Network tab, it usually something wrong with the token...
+If you dont see anything check the Console/Network tab, it usually something wrong with the token...

 ## props